WilliamSchack/Repetitionless-Lite/Documentation/docs/index.md

-Repetitionless is a set of materials that removes texture tiling using multiple different toggleable techniques including:
+Repetitionless is a set of shaders that removes texture tiling using multiple different toggleable techniques including:

 - Voronoi noise and cell edge sampling to split up the texture and smooth between cells
 - Random scaling and rotation between cells